ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 of ZNE and presents some sample code as to its implementation and application."
 layout: default
 date: 2023-10-05
-keywords: error mitigation, zero-noise extrapolation, zne, unitary fund
+keywords: error mitigation, zero-noise extrapolation, zne, unitary folding
 toc: true
 published: false
 ---